kpiris/bcbbr/README.md

 restoring them).

-It exports the personal vault and also tries to export all the organization vaults the account has access to.
+It exports the personal vault and also tries to export all the organization vaults of which the account is an owner or an admin.

 All of the backup files are encrypted with GPG to the key-id set in MYPGPKEY environment variable.
 Those encrypted files are also signed with that same key.